Cbmoate/Splashd/README.md

 ### General Project Summary

-User will be able to find public bathrooms based on geo locations.
+User will be able to find publicly available bathrooms based on geo-locations.
 The site will be using restaurants, coffee shops and others as searchable locations to display a list of the closest bathrooms.
+We also plan on allowing forms for users to to submit ratings/comments on various bathrooms

 ### Technologies Used
 css